run2bizdocs/docs-1/en-us/docs/citsmart-esp-8/platform-administration/flow-maintenance/workflow-maintenance.md

         -   Gateway Based on Event

-    -   **Swimianes:** the elements of swimianes that can be used in the flow design.
+    -   **Swimianes**: the elements of swimianes that can be used in the flow design.
 They are:

         -   Pool/Participant

         -   Lane

-    -   **Artifact:** the element of artifact that can be used in the flow design.
+    -   **Artifact**: the element of artifact that can be used in the flow design.
 They are:

         -   Text Notes